bbc/tams/docs/adr/0032-specifying-storage-backend.md

 * Option 5a: Don't add any additional filters on the flow `/segments`
 * Option 5b: Add a storage backend ID filter to the flow `/segments` endpoint
 * Option 5c: Add a pre-signed filter to the flow `/segments` endpoint
+* Option 6a: Assume storage backends will be configured at deploy time
+* Option 6b: Allow storage backends to be added/removed via the API

 ## Decision Outcome